National Living Wage (Extension to Young People) Bill

 Overview

-This bill proposes to extend the UK's National Living Wage to all workers aged 18 to 24.
+This bill proposes extending the UK's National Living Wage to all workers aged 18 to 24.
 Currently, a lower minimum wage applies to younger workers.
-This bill aims to eliminate this age-based pay differential, ensuring a single minimum wage for all adults.
+This bill aims to eliminate that disparity and ensure a single, higher minimum wage for all adults.

 Description

-The National Living Wage (Extension to Young People) Bill amends existing legislation, primarily the National Minimum Wage Regulations 2015 and the National Minimum Wage Act 1998.
-Key changes include:
+The National Living Wage (Extension to Young People) Bill amends the National Minimum Wage Regulations 2015 and the National Minimum Wage Act 1998.
+Specifically:

-- Preventing future discrimination: A new clause is added to prevent future regulations from creating different minimum wage rates for 18-25 year olds compared to those 26 and over.
+- It prevents future regulations from creating different minimum wage rates for 18-25 year olds versus those over 25.

 Government Spending